ewanc26/atproto-snake/README.md

 2. **Start Game**: Once logged in, the game will start after a short countdown.
 3. **Controls**: Use the arrow keys (Up, Down, Left, Right) on your keyboard to control the snake.
 On touch devices, swipe in the desired direction.
 4. **Objective**: Guide the snake to eat the food (green squares) to grow longer and increase your score.
 Avoid hitting the walls or your own tail.
 5. **Game Over**: The game ends when the snake hits a wall or its own tail.

-**Note**: Future functionality will include saving your high score to the AT Protocol using the `uk.ewancroft.snake.score` lexicon.
+Your score will be automatically submitted to the AT Protocol if it's greater than zero.

 ## Project Structure